sayed3li97/ToDoApp-Android/README.md

 </android.support.constraint.ConstraintLayout >
 ```

-5. Open the java file for the main activity by opening the MainActivity.java from the following path app/java/"The first folder"/MainActivity.java
+5. Open the java file for the main Activity by opening the MainActivity.java from the following path app/java/"The first folder"/MainActivity.java
-6. Replace the code in that file with the below code ("Dont remove the first line starting with package")
+6. Replace the Code in that file with the below Code ("Don't remove the first line starting with the package")

 ```